varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/stocks/obm-gbm-eq-price.md

 (content:gbm-models-testing-stylized-facts)=
 ### Stylized facts
 The stylized facts of return data are the statistical properties of the data.
 These properties include the distribution of logarithmic returns, the autocorrelation of logarithmic returns, and the volatility clustering of the logarithmic returns.

+#### Autocorrelation of logarithmic returns
+Fill me in.

+#### Volatility clustering of logarithmic returns
+Fill me in.

+#### Distribution of logarithmic returns
 The logarithmic return under the assumption that the share price follows a geometric Brownian motion model is given by:

 ```{math}
 :label: eqn-log-return-gbm-return